quickintegrate/docs/docs/Requirement Gathering/Swagger.md

 **Upload Swagger**

+You have the option to directly upload the Swagger

 <img src={useBaseUrl('/img/Define/upload swagger.png')} />;

 **Preview Swagger**

+You can access and view all the existing Swagger

 <img src={useBaseUrl('/img/Define/preview swagger.png')} />;

 **New Swagger**

+You can create a new Swagger

 <img src={useBaseUrl('/img/Define/New swagger.png')} />;

 **Save Swagger**

+After generating the new Swagger, you can save the created Swagger

 <img src={useBaseUrl('/img/Define/Save swagger.png')} />;